Health Insurance in California: A Recent History

 These interactive charts illustrate the largest sources of private and public health coverage.
 Additional detail is provided in the interactive tree diagram, with each insurer’s enrollment shown for the individual, group, self-insured, Medi-Cal, and Medicare markets.
 Scroll over the segments for more details on each insurer.1

 Consolidation of Health Insurers, 1985 to 2018

 This chart offers a visual representation of how the key private players in the health insurance market have changed over time and illustrates how for-profit plans — with two major exceptions — are now the most common form of private insurer today.2

-This timeline of milestones shows the evolution of the market from 1929 to 2018.
-Use the interactive version of the timeline below to learn more about each event.
+Also, a timeline of milestones shows the evolution of the market from 1929 to 2018.

 Sources: Health Insurance Enrollment Database, CHCF; HMO/Health Plan’s Financial Statements, DMHC; Insurers Annual Financial Statements, CDI; Membership Directories and Annual Reports, 2002–17, California Association of Health Plans; Katherine Wilson, Health Insurance in California: A Recent History, CHCF; Debra Roth and Deborah Reidy Kelch, Making Sense of Managed Care Regulations in California, CHCF; and Edward R Berchick, Emily Hood, and Jessica C. Barnett, “Table 6” and “Table A-5,” in Health Insurance Coverage in the United States: 2017, Current Population Reports, US Census Bureau, September 2018.

 The infographics, which are set up for 11″×17″ paper, are available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.